-In addition to income requirements, Chapter 7 bankruptcies involve the risk of losing property.
+In addition to income requirements, Chapter 7 bankruptcies involve the risk of losing the property.
 In contrast to a Chapter 11 or 13 filing, Chapter 7 petitions often put up all of the debtor’s possessions for liquidation by the court.
 There are exceptions to what property will be sold as a result of the petition, and those exceptions will vary by state.
 As a result, California has its own rules for those filing for Chapter 7 bankruptcy.
+San Diego California bankruptcy lawyer will help you understand what your options are, and help you with a path forward.

 Primary Purpose of Chapter 7 Bankruptcy

 One of the key reasons why Chapter 7 petitions can be helpful is that it allows a debtor to list all of her debts and have most of them discharged.
 This allows a debtor who is in over his or her head to have a fresh start and try to reach financial independence going forward.
 But discharge can be complicated by the types of debt involved, facts of the case, and whether all of the rules pertaining to bankruptcy have been followed.
 It is important to be aware about the elements of a Chapter 7 bankruptcy in California.

 Another purpose of a Chapter 7 petition is to treat creditors fairly and evenly.
-Because Chapter 7 petitions typically end in a discharge of all debts, no one creditor is paid while another is left fighting for what is left over.
-In typical cases, the estate containing the assets of the debtor is accumulated and liquidated and the remains are split between creditors through a court appointed trustee.
-Restore your financial independence with our experienced team of Bankruptcy Attorney San Diego.
+Because Chapter 7 petitions typically end in a discharge of all debts, no one creditor is paid while another is left fighting for what is leftover.
+In typical cases, the estate containing the assets of the debtor is accumulated and liquidated and the remains are split between creditors through a court-appointed trustee.
+Restore your financial independence with our experienced team of bankruptcy attorney San Diego California.

 Your San Diego Bankruptcy Legal Counsel

-At the Bankruptcy Law Center we help those struggling with debt find relief through the laws found in the Bankruptcy code.
+At the BLC Law Center, we help those struggling with debt find relief through the laws found in the Bankruptcy Code.
 If you are struggling with debts and facing the prospect of filing for bankruptcy, consider contacting us.
-San Diego Bankruptcy Lawyer will help you understand what your options are, and help you with a path forward.